anna-tran/Compilers/M+/readme.md

 	* prints out a "Parse successful" message
 	* prints out the abstract syntax tree for the given M+ program

+## Note
+* Allow arrays to be accessed by any indice at compile time because some array dimension sizes may not be known until runtime.
+* Allow variables of the same name to be declared in different scopes.

 # Compilation

 1. Run the makefile (with all .hs files in the current directory) using